Tail Measures and Regular Variation: Discussions

-and we can suppose without loss of generality that $p_0=1$.
-If follows easily using \eqref{eq:tail-process-time-series-tailmeasure} or directly by \netheo{Th:RV} and \cite{WS}[Thm 3.2] that if $\bsX \in \RVD$ holds, then the local tail processes $Y^{[h]}, h\in \TTT$ are given by \eqref{localSatio} which implies that the corresponding tail measure $\nu$ is shift-invariant.
-Also the converse holds, i.e., if $\tailmeasure$ is shift-invariant, then the local tail processes are given by \eqref{localSatio}, see \cite{klem}.\\ With this additional knowledge on $\tailmeasure$, the counterpart of \netheo{Th:RV} for stationary $X$ can be easily reformulated.
-The family of tail processes in this case is simply given by $Y^{[h]}= B^h Y^{[0]}, h\in \TTT$ and $Y^{[0]}$ is simply referred to as the tail process of $X$.
+It follows easily using \eqref{eq:tail-process-time-series-tailmeasure} or directly by \netheo{Th:RV} and \cite{WS}[Thm 3.2] that if $\bsX \in \RVD$ holds, then the local tail processes $Y^{[h]}, h\in \TTT$ are given by \eqref{localSatio} which implies that the corresponding tail measure $\nu$ is shift-invariant.
+Moreover, the converse holds i.e., if $\tailmeasure$ is shift-invariant, then \eqref{localSatio} holds, see also \cite{klem}. \\ With this additional knowledge on $\tailmeasure$, the counterpart of \netheo{Th:RV} for stationary $X$ can be easily reformulated.